Mister Gay Chile: International Mr. Gay Chile Titleholders

-First Edition: Mr. Gay Chile 2009
+Mr. Gay Chile 2009

 In the first and second competition, the selection of candidates was conducted by the advertising agency Tsunami after a personal interview.
 The Mr. Gay Chile competition was created by Gay Phone, the most visited phone chat of the country, as part of its social responsibility policy, and has the backing of MOVILH, the leading advocacy organization for the GLBT community.
 Titleholders have represented Chile in international competitions: Mr. Gay International and Mr Gay World.

 The choice of Mr. Gay Chile has changed in each issue.
 In the first edition, candidates faced a panel of judges headed by politician Marco Enríquez-Ominami in the grand finale at the Radisson Hotel Ciudad Empresarial.

 In November 2008, the first event was held in the Radisson Hotel of Ciudad Empresarial.
 The event began with the presentation of the 10 finalists, a total of 60 original applicants, and with sharp questions from the jury.
 The jury was composed of Marco Enríquez-Ominami, Oliver Leleux (owner of Gay Fone), the president of MOVILH, Rolando Jiménez, Latin America correspondent for Rolling Stone magazine, Morten Andersen, the representative of Amnesty International, Patricio Quevedo, the president of Chile Gay Sports, Ricardo León and the presidente of the Social Action Center for Diversity, Ricardo Santos.

 The jury evaluated the knowledge of the candidates on the main causes of the LGBT movement, and on the rights of other discriminated groups.
-Delegates: Roberto Alvarez, Leandro Urzay from Argentina, Carlos Foncea, Claudio Ortiz, Jorge Valenzuela, Pablo Chamoli Perú, Juan Pablo Ramírez, Andrés Barrientos, Gastón Bustos, Álvaro Pastrian, Renato Montoya, Agustín Hernández from Argentina and Pablo Salvador Sepúlveda.
+Delegates: Roberto Alvarez, Leandro Urzay from Argentina, Carlos Foncea, Claudio Ortiz, Jorge Valenzuela, Pablo Chamoli from Peru, Juan Pablo Ramírez, Andrés Barrientos, Gastón Bustos, Álvaro Pastrian, Renato Montoya, Agustín Hernández from Argentina and Pablo Salvador Sepúlveda.